-- 9 (1) For the purposes of this section, electronic participation in a meeting means participation by use of telephone communications or by Voice Over Internet Protocol (VOIP) that - (a) enable the meeting's participants to hear and speak with each other, and - (b) enable the public to hear the participation of Council members during that part of the meeting that is open to the public. - (2) Up to 2 members of Council may participate electronically in a Council meeting if - (a) at least 72 hours before the meeting those members notified the Corporate Administrator of their intended absence, and - (b) a majority of the members of Council are physically present at the meeting. - (3) If more than 2 members wish to participate electronically in a meeting, the 2 that may do so must be chosen by lot conducted by the Corporate Administrator. - (4) There is no limit to the number of times a member may participate electronically.
+- 9 (1) For the purposes of this section, electronic participation in a meeting means participation by use of telephone communications or by Voice Over Internet Protocol (VOIP) that - (a) enable the meeting's participants to hear and speak with each other, and - (b) enable the public to hear the participation of Council members during that part of the meeting that is open to the public. - (2) Up to 2 members of Council may participate electronically in a Council meeting if - (a) at least 2472 hours before the meeting those members notified the City Clerkerporate Administrator of their intended absence, and - (b) a majority of the members of Council are physically present at the meeting.
+If circumstances warrant the convening a meeting where electronic participation is necessary due to other circumstances.

+(3) If more than 2 members wish to participate electronically in a meeting, the + -2 that may do so must be chosen by lot conducted by the Corporate Administrator.
+Formatted: Indent: Left: 2.54 cm, No bullets or numbering, Tab stops: Not at 3.81 cm

+(4) There is no limit to the number of times a member may participate electronically.

-- (5) As soon as possible before a meeting at which a member has requested to participate electronically, the Corporate Administrator must send to that member the meeting's agenda package and late agenda items, by way of courier or electronic or facsimile transmission. - (6) Only a member who is physically present may preside at a meeting at which there is electronic participation. - (7) A member is not permitted to participate electronically in a meeting if that member does not join the meeting within 15 minutes of its scheduled starting time. - (8) The telecommunications and shipping costs arising from a member who is participating electronically are borne by the City. - (9) A meeting at which there is electronic participation must not include any of the following public hearings: - (a) hearings to which section 890 of the Local Government Act applies; - (b) hearings for heritage conservation matters under Part 27 of the Local Government Act. - (10) Written material at a meeting at which there is electronic participation, if that material is presented to the meeting without being included in either the agenda package or late agenda items sent to the members participating electronically, must be audibly read into the record. - (11) A member, who is participating electronically in the voting on a matter, must vote by audibly stating "aye" or "nay". - (12) If there is an interruption in the communications' link to a member who is participating electronically, the other Council members may - (a) decide on a short recess until it is determined whether or not the link can be re-established, or - (b) continue the meeting and treat the interruption in the same manner as if a member who is physically present leaves the meeting room.
+(5) As soon as possible before a meeting at which a member has requested ← to participate electronically, the Corporate Administrator must send to that member the meeting's agenda package and late agenda items, by way of courier or electronic or facsimile transmission.

+(6) Only a member who is physically present may preside at a meeting at which there is electronic participation.

+(7) A member is not permitted to participate electronically in a meeting if that ← member does not join the meeting within 15 minutes of its scheduled starting time.

+(8) The telecommunications and shipping costs arising from a member who is participating electronically are borne by the City.

+- (9)(3) A meeting at which there is electronic participation must not include any of the following public hearings: - (a) hearings to which section 890 of the Local Government Act applies; - (b) hearings for heritage conservation matters under Part 27 of the Local Government Act. - (10)(4) Written material at a meeting at which there is electronic participation, if that material is presented to the meeting without being included in either the agenda package or late agenda items sent to the members participating electronically, must be audibly read into the record. - (11)(5) A member, who is participating electronically in the voting on a matter, must vote by audibly stating "aye" or "nay" that they vote in favour or oppose.

+(12)(6) If there is an interruption in the communications' link to a member who is participating electronically, the other Council members may

+- (a) decide on a short recess until it is determined whether or not the link can be re-established, or - (b) continue the meeting and treat the interruption in the same manner as if a member who is physically present leaves the meeting room.